palantir/conjure/readme.md

       java: com.palantir.ri.ResourceIdentifier
 ```

-### Internal Types (Object Definitions)
+### Internal Types
-Internal types, or object definitions, consist of objects completely defined
+Internal types consist of objects completely defined within the context of a
-within the context of a Conjure file (possibly referencing other type aliases,
+Conjure file (possibly referencing other type aliases, primitive types,
-primitive types, and built-ins).
-Each object definition consists of a type
-alias, an optional package, and a map of field names to field definitions.
+and built-ins).
+These types are either *Object Definitions* or *Enum Definitions*.
+Both types of objects consist of, minimally, a type alias, an optional
+package name and optional documentation.

 Conjure renderers will use the type alias as the object name, and will emit
 the object definition in the defined package or fall-back to the
 definitions-wide default package.

 Type aliases, as above, should use Pascal case.

+#### Object Definitions
+Each object definition consists of a type alias, an optional package, and a
+map of field names to field definitions.

 Each object includes a fields definition block, which is a map of field name to
 a type definition.
 Simple definitions that omit documentation may simply set